 Earlier this summer, I remember sitting in a meeting with a potential client.
-They asked about solutions we provided for other companies and immediately our team lead jumped in to answer.
-He referred to some clients by name, but to others using generic descriptions like “a major health insurance provider.”
+They asked about solutions we provided for other companies.
+Immediately, our team lead jumped in to answer.
+He referred to some clients by name, but used generic descriptions for others.
+For example: one client bore the name “a major health insurance provider.”

-Though this seemed to confuse a few in the room, the team lead knew our nondisclosure agreement (NDA) limited how much detail we could share and even restricted how we publicly referred to some clients.
-That’s when I realized the importance of knowing the basics of your company’s nondisclosure agreements (NDAs).
+Though this seemed to confuse a few in the room, the team lead knew exactly what he was doing.
+He knew our nondisclosure agreement (NDA) limited how much detail we could share.
+It even restricted how we publicly referred to some clients.
+That’s when I realized a crucial truth.
+It is important to know the basics of your company’s NDAs.

 What are NDAs, and why do they matter?

-Nondisclosure agreements are legally-binding agreements to keep secret information shared as a part of doing business.
-They are often used by companies to protect proprietary or sensitive information and may also be put in place to protect an organization’s brand or trademark.
+NDAs are legally-binding agreements between a client and the company they have hired.
+It keeps secret information about the client, that the client shared, as a part of doing business.
+They are often used by companies to protect proprietary or sensitive information.
+It may also come into play to protect an organization’s brand or trademark.
 In addition, NDAs can exist between individuals.
-For example, a nondisclosure agreement may exist between a contract programmer and a company to protect information the contractor learns about the company’s inner workings or processes.
+For example, an NDA may exist between a contract programmer and a company.
+This would protect information the contractor learns about the company’s inner workings.

 Regardless of whether an NDA is between companies or individuals, all parties involved should be aware of the terms.
-Here are the questions I ask to protect my team whenever NDAs are involved:
+Here are the questions I ask to protect my team when their work involves NDAs:

-What information is private and cannot be discussed?
-This might include financials, pending patents, set of processes/procedures, new branding, patient diagnosis or test results.
-Even the company name might be protected under an NDA.
+- Is there private information that cannot come up in discussions?
+This might include financials, pending patents, new branding, or a patient diagnosis or test results.
+Even the company name can find protection under an NDA.

-Though there is information that is protected, there may also be information that can still be shared publicly.
-For example, a company may be able to post a client logo on their website even though they cannot expose specifics about what they did for the client.
+- Protected information in an NDA doesn’t mean that everything is a secret.
+There may be other parts of the project that would be appropriate to share with the public.
+For example, a company may be able to post a client logo on their website.
+But, they cannot expose specifics about what they did for the client.

-The nondisclosure agreement should be available to those who are bound by it in case they need to review or reference it.
+- The NDA should be available to those who are bound by it in case they need to review or reference it.
 This can be located in your company’s wiki, for example.

 You Need a Strategy for Handling NDAs

-No matter how familiar your team is with NDAs, you want to have a plan for how to tell them about new agreements and potential NDA issues.
+No matter how familiar your team is with NDAs, you want to have a plan for telling them about new agreements and potential issues.
 This can be as simple as saying “we have an NDA in place for this project, so please do not mention our relationship with this client publicly.”
-It’s important to do this as soon as an NDA is in place, or maybe even treat nondisclosure as the norm for all projects until you hear otherwise.
+It’s important to do this as soon as an NDA is in place.
+Oftentimes it’s best to treat nondisclosure as the norm for all projects until you hear otherwise.